IBM/resilient-java-microservices-with-istio/README.md

 Congratulation, you MicroProfile application is running and it should look like [this](microprofile_ui.md).

 > Note: Your microservice vote version 2 will use cloudantDB as the database, and it will initialize the database on your first POST request on the app.
-Therefore, when you vote on the speaker/session for your first time, please only vote once within the first 10 seconds to avoid causing a race condition for creating the new databases.
+Therefore, when you vote on the speaker/session for your first time, please only vote once within the first 10 seconds to avoid causing a race condition on creating the new databases.

 # 5. Collecting Metrics and Logs
 This step shows you how to configure [Istio Mixer](https://istio.io/docs/concepts/policy-and-control/mixer.html) to gather telemetry for services in your cluster.